RancidDax/namazu.tools/top.md

 For each set of towers that needs to be soaked, two tethers must be taken by two players and taken away from the towers in the order **(3->4->1->2)**.

-The tethers will explode in a large AOE on the targeted player and inflict a (HP down debuff) which will wear off after (---seconds)
+The tethers will explode in a large AOE on the targeted player and inflict a HP penalty debuff which will wear off after 10 seconds.

 {: .healers }
-> The 3 and 4 players will have their HP debuff falling off as they need to soak their towers, so a priority system between the healers is used to heal both players.
+> The 3 and 4 players will have their HP penalty falling off as they need to soak their towers, so a priority system between the healers is used to heal both players.

 {: .tanks }
 > Personal mitigations can be used to help heal up the 3 and 4 players.